 Researchers use various approaches to explore and discover new ways to fight disease with molecules that do not exist in nature.
 This includes creating synthetic versions, or analogs, of naturally occurring compounds.

-Protein engineering involves altering the structure and function of proteins – the chemical workhorses of the organism – using only a computer or through evolution in the laboratory.
+Protein engineering involves altering the structure and function of proteins – the chemical workhorses of the organism –

 In the new study, Markus Meuwly, a chemistry professor at the University of Basel in Switzerland, and colleagues experimented with various insulin analogs by strategically replacing individual atoms in the molecular structure of natural insulin.